 Similarly to Maths and Science topics, it's crucial to practice, practice, practice.
 Make sure that you're confident with drawing economics diagrams and graphs, and that you're able to structure your answers.

-For your A Level Geog exam you need to have knowledge of places, environments, concepts and processes.
-Seneca's revision courses can help you learn all the terms and concepts very efficiently due to the interactivity and neuroscience baked into the platform.
-Try one of the course below:
+For your A Level Geography exam you need to have knowledge of places, environments, concepts and processes.
+Seneca's revision courses can help you learn all the terms, build up all the knowledge and identify your weaknesses.
+Try one of the courses below:

 The majority of points in the Geography exams are provided in the 9 and 20-mark questions.
 Here it's not only important to know the answer but being able to articulate why you think that's the correct answer.
 Use a healthy combination between discussion and use of evidence to substantiate your conclusion.
 Especially evidence from case studies and specific examples will score points.

 Examiners usually care more about what you think than about what you know.
 They don't want you to simply cram all facts, but want you to be able to discuss questions.
 Your thoughts, arguments and interpretations of topics is far more important than the facts.

 While having said that, it all starts by knowing the facts and the most effective way of learning these is actually taking one of the Seneca courses.
 As we've covered all the history topics in highly engaging content such as videos, GIFs and animations I can ensure you that you'll memorise the topic 2x faster compared to your revision notes.

 What's your plan to maximise your marks in A Level Psychology?
 It can be a tricky subject with lots of new terms and different assessment methods.
 So let's give you a few tips to get started.